 Upcoming boxing matches

-- October 7: Leigh Wood vs. Josh Warrington on DAZN
+- November 7: Jamel Herring vs. Nick Molina on DAZN

 Showtime hosts both PPV fights and fights that are included in a general subscription.
 With your basic, $11 per month Showtime subscription, you’ll get access to all the Showtime Championship Boxing matches, usually a couple every month.
-Showtime also hosts PPVs, like the recent Davis-Garcia megafight, and those will cost you extra.
+Showtime also hosts PPVs, like the Davis-Garcia megafight, and those will cost you extra.
 There is a Showtime free trial right now, so you can always time that with a good fight to test out the service.
-As Showtime merges with Paramount+, there is no indication that the channel’s boxing coverage will slow down.
-In fact, with HBO dropping its boxing coverage entirely, Showtime has been more than happy to pick up the slack.
+Unfortunately Showtime has announced that it is stopping its boxing coverage at the end of 2023 after nearly four decades if broadcasting the sport.

 FITE is another streaming service that offers a subscription package for regular fights and special PPV options as well.
 If you’re a fan of all martial arts, not just boxing, FITE is a great option.
-They broadcast MMA, wrestling, boxing and even professional jousting.
+It broadcasts MMA, wrestling, boxing and even professional jousting.
 If it’s a fight you want, FITE will give it to you.
-FITE has some free streams, but if you want access to all of their content you’ll need FITE+.
-That costs $8 per month, or $70 per year, making it the cheapest streaming option on this list.
+FITE has a continuous live stream that is free, but it only plays reruns and press events leading up to fights.
+If you want access to all of its content you’ll need FITE+.
+That costs $8 per month, or $70 per year, making it one of the cheaper streaming option on this list.